rgoubet/ivql/README.md

                         Password
 ```

-If `USER`, `PASSWORD` is missing, it will be requested at the prompt.
+If `USER` or `PASSWORD` is missing, it will be requested at the prompt.

 Note that iVQL does not support single sign-on.